How To Immigrate To Canada: An Ultimate Guide for Filipinos

 If you haven’t taken a language test yet, you can start by enrolling in a language course program and applying for the IELTS or other similar language tests.

-Review, practice a lot and aim for the highest possible score so you can earn a lot of points in immigration point systems.
+Review, practice, and aim for the highest possible score to earn many points in immigration point systems.
 Test results are usually valid for two years.

 d.
 Funds